Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 The communication is not yet periodic, but it is repetitive and can be viewed on the scope, adjusting [*var holdoff*](https://www.youtube.com/watch?v=ta096oBzSac "A bit long video, but well made") on the scope can help triggering
 ![](/assets/fixing-bricked-pc/waveform.jpg)
 The brighter part is the one zoomed down where you can see the falling edge not perfectly vertical (which is normal, as the components are not ideal).
-Anyway, as you can see the signal is "clean", there is't any noise, the circuit is fine, every wire is connected, there are two capacitors: one of 47µF and the other 100nF for each power line; you can find more about why the capacitors here: [A practical guide to high-speed PCB layout](http://www.analog.com/media/en/analog-dialogue/volume-39/number-3/articles/high-speed-printed-circuit-board-layout.pdf)
+Anyway, as you can see the signal is "clean", there isn't any noise, the circuit is fine, every wire is connected, there are two capacitors: one of 47µF and the other 100nF for each power line; you can find more about why the capacitors here: [A practical guide to high-speed PCB layout](http://www.analog.com/media/en/analog-dialogue/volume-39/number-3/articles/high-speed-printed-circuit-board-layout.pdf)
 To keep it simple, the big one is an "energy store" to smooth lower frequencies, the small one is there to cut away higher frequency noise to/from the voltage level shifter chip.
 Here you can see the internal of the *TXB0108* voltage level shifter:
 ![](/assets/fixing-bricked-pc/TXB0108-architettura.jpg)